-In the 1990’s when Dubai was beginning to transform, the Deira city area which is known for its souqs also experienced the change, a change which catapulted the Retail Scenario of Dubai.
-From a bustling ambience of bargaining and traditional garments, along with spices and conventional perfumes, Dubai slowly changed its pace to become Luxury/ Branded outlet for the world.
+In the 1990s when Dubai was beginning to transform, the Deira city area which is known for its souqs also experienced the change, a change which catapulted the Retail Scenario of Dubai.
+From a bustling ambiance of bargaining and traditional garments, along with spices and conventional perfumes, Dubai slowly changed its pace to become a Luxury/ Branded outlet for the world.
 Name any brand today, it is very much present in at least one of the malls of Dubai.
 All the well-known brands in the world, put together to provide a complete shopping paradise for the tourists and the people living in Dubai.

 Why the Dubai Scene is different now?